-Treasury Control and Service Group (TCSG) is responsible for an independent check of the transactions entered into by the front office.
-It also monitors all the limits laid down in the Investment Policy.
+TCSG is responsible for an independent check of the transactions entered into by the front office.
+It also reports utilisation of all the limits laid down in the Investment Policy.

 2. System controls

 The system used for recording, processing, monitoring and accounting of treasury transactions have adequate data integrity controls.
 The process for enabling/disabling role-based access is also documented.